-If you don’t have permission to view or work with files on a storage device
+Get permission to view or work with files on a storage device

 Authenticate as an administrator user: Depending on how you’re attempting to access the file, you may need to authenticate as an administrator user.

-Eject a storage device (USB drive, flash drive or other device)
+Eject a storage device

 On your Mac, do one of the following:

 Select the item to eject, then choose File > Eject.